 Who is NIST?

 NIST is the National Institute of Standards and Technology (NIST), a non-regulatory agency of the United States Department of Commerce.
 NIST’s remit is to create and certify measures, standards and technology to enhance trade and productivity.
-Formed in 1901, their remit is to provide standards and certification for business.
+Formed in 1901, their remit is to provide standards and certification for businesses.
 At first this included clocks and thermometers, all kinds of ‘weights and measures’.
 But over time the agency has grown to include tech, such as election technology and, of interest to us, cybersecurity.

 What is NIST compliance?